Self-Guided Walking Tour in Cagliari

 4. 4

-National Archaeological Museum in Cagliari, stop 4 on the self-guided walking tour
+National Archaeological Museum (Museo archeologico nazionale di Cagliari), stop 4 on the self-guided walking tour

 At the very top of the climb, inside the Cittadella dei Musei, sits the best museum in Sardinia and the reason a lot of people come to Cagliari at all.
 The pull is the room of nuragic bronzes and, above all, the Giants of Mont'e Prama: enormous stone warriors and boxers carved roughly 3,000 years ago, some standing over two metres tall, found in pieces and painstakingly reassembled.
 Nothing else like them exists.
 The collection runs from prehistory through the Bronze Age to the Byzantine era.
 Tickets are 10 euros and it opens daily 08:30 to 19:30, generous hours that make this an easy rainy-day or midday anchor when the open-air sites are closed for lunch.
 Budget at least an hour, more if the Giants grab you.
 When you come out, walk back down into the medieval lanes, heading first for the old ramparts of the Ghetto.